rplugge/sinatra_trains/README.markdown

 - id - integer
 - name - string

-### Passenger log
+### TrainLog

-The individuals who ride the trains.
+The individual rides between stations.
+Stores passengers who were on that train/which train it was

 - id - integer
-- name - string
+- date - string
 - train_id - integer
+- passengers - string

+### Passenger

+The individual passenger, should have id, name, and should store their current ticket if they have one.

 ## Should

-We should be able to;

-- Add new passenger log
-- View passenger log
-- Add new trains
-- Edit trains
-- Delete trains
-- View train information
-- Add new stations
+The user should be able to search for trains by location, and should be able to buy a ticket to ride said train.

-- Edit stations
+- Add/Edit/View/Delete Passenger
-- Delete stations
+- Add/Edit/View/Delete Trains
-- View station information
-- Add railways
+- Add/Edit/View/Delete Stations
-- Delete railways
+- Add/Edit/View/Delete Tracks
-- View railways
+- Add/Edit/View/Delete TrainLog
+- Be able to buy a ticket, and once the train has run remove all tickets that were used.

 ## Should-not